 “I’m excited, I just want to go out and get this ring,” Towles.
 “The older guys, they expect me to be able to live up to the hype so I have to.
 It’s what I’ll come out and try and do.”

 This senior class will do whatever it takes to set up the freshman and the versatile junior with the opportunity to do so.
 Age does not matter at this point.
 Only the results.
-Towles at QB?
-McCray at QB?
+Towles at quarterback?
+McCray at quarterback?
 Whatever it takes.